vahtyah/LeetCodeSolutions/Greedy/README.md

 [2874.
 Maximum Value of an Ordered Triplet II](/Greedy%2F2874.%20Maximum%20Value%20of%20an%20Ordered%20Triplet%20II): Find the maximum (nums[i] - nums[j]) * nums[k] for i<j<k

+[2966.
+Divide Array Into Arrays With Max Difference](/Greedy%2F2966.%20Divide%20Array%20Into%20Arrays%20With%20Max%20Difference): Divide sorted array into subarrays, max difference <= k

 [3191.
 Minimum Operations to Make Binary Array Elements Equal to One I](/Greedy%2F3191.%20Minimum%20Operations%20to%20Make%20Binary%20Array%20Elements%20Equal%20to%20One%20I): Minimize flips to make all binary array elements one

 ### ![Hard](https://img.shields.io/badge/Hard-f8615c)